DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-13-This_is_Mill-4.md

 ---

-They didn't speak until they were back in Milo's apartment, equipment stowed, doors locked.
+They didn't speak until they were back in the safe house.
+Equipment stowed, doors locked.

 "So," Milo said finally.
 "That happened."